Auditions for the 2015-2016 Season

-Eligible Applicants: AYPO accepts musicians up to age 21 on strings, woodwinds, brass, percussion, harp, and piano.
-Applicant should have at least two years of experience on the instrument and be currently enrolled in private lessons.
-AYPO accepts applicants based on their musical ability without regard to gender, race, religion, disability, or income (full and partial scholarships available).
-All musicians are required to audition each season.
-Prior membership in AYPO does not guarantee continued membership.
-Annual open auditions ensure that the most qualified instrumentalists have the opportunity to participate and that AYPO is comprised of the highest quality orchestras.
+Applicants: AYPO accepts musicians up to age 21 on strings, woodwinds, brass, percussion, harp, and piano.
+Applicant should have at least two years of experience on the instrument and be currently enrolled in private lessons, and be a participating member of his/her school music program.
+AYPO accepts applicants based on their musical ability without regard to gender, race, religion, disability, or income (full and partial financial aid available).
+Prior membership in AYPO does not guarantee continued membership; all musicians are required to audition each season.

-About AYPO: Our Mission is to provide the highest quality musical experience that allows our students to grow as musicians and individuals, who then contribute to our nation's cultural landscape, as they become future artistic and community leaders.
-Our Vision is to become the premier youth orchestra in the nation.
-Recognized as one of the leading orchestral training programs in the nation, the American Youth Philharmonic Orchestras (AYPO) provides competitive world-class training and performance opportunities for young musicians up to 21 years of age.
-With a nationally recognized artistic staff led by Music Director Daniel Spalding, a dedicated professional staff, and a host of volunteers, AYPO annually selects and trains over 400 of the most talented young musicians.
+Recognized as one of the leading orchestral training programs in the nation, the American Youth Philharmonic Orchestras (AYPO) provides world-class training and performance opportunities for young musicians up to 21 years of age.
+With a nationally recognized artistic staff and a dedicated professional staff, AYPO annually trains over 400 of the most talented young musicians.
 Since 1964, AYPO has delivered programs of the highest caliber to young musicians and audiences throughout the Washington metropolitan region, earning an unrivaled reputation for excellence and distinction.

-The organization administers four youth orchestras (visit www.aypo.org/events for examples of repertoire performed by each orchestra).
-The orchestras rehearse weekly on Monday evenings from September through May and present a season of at least nine concerts annually.
+The organization administers five youth orchestras that rehearse weekly on Monday evenings, September through May, and presents a season of ten concerts annually.